bmattblake/Cypher-Keylogger/README.md

 If the problem persists, you may have to allow less secure apps to access your google account.

 - You can find more information on this subject here: https://support.google.com/accounts/answer/6010255.
 - ***DO NOT DISABLE THIS FEATURE ON YOUR PERSONAL GMAIL ACCOUNT***.
 Disabling this security feature will make your google account more vulnerable to attacks.
+Making an entirely new google account hat is not associated with your personal account(s) is recommended.

 ---